randytang2021/SweetPluginSampleAndroid/README.md

         )
 ```
 ## App placeholder
-- The source of truth of app placeholder is [EzywAppSampleAndroid](https://github.com/randytang2021/EzywAppSampleAndroid) repo on the [develop branch](https://github.com/randytang2021/EzywAppSampleAndroid/tree/develop)
+- The source of truth of app placeholder is [EzywAppSampleAndroid](https://github.com/randytang2021/EzywAppSampleAndroid) repo on the [release branch](https://github.com/randytang2021/EzywAppSampleAndroid/tree/release/1.0.0.0)
 - The aar publish history is in [EzywAppSampleAndroid's page](https://randytang2021.github.io/EzywAppSampleAndroid/)